 Children take part in Christmas crafts, like biscuit decorating, play festive games and enjoy a snow blizzard disco with very enthusiastic entertainers.
 And of course, get to meet Santa (one family at a time).
 The Santa is really convincing and the children love it.
 We go every year.

 Top tip: Book as soon as tickets go on sale – usually around September.
-Weekend slots have reportedly already sold out.
+Weekend slots sell out super quickly.

 Wild and Woolly Northampton

-Don your wellies, put littles in snowsuits and watch the motorbikes racing in the mud!
+When it is back don your wellies, put littles in snowsuits and watch the motorbikes racing in the mud!
 The 50 or so motobikes usually start at the Arm Farm, Blisworth (NN7 3DW).
-Entry is free and practice starts at 10am, with the race at 11am.
+Entry is usually free and practice starts at 10am, with the race at 11am.

 Christmas Events Beyond Northamptonshire